Repository Validation Walkthrough

 Package Comparison

-If the Repo-pkgs package count on the client matches the package count from the return of the curl commands in the script you ran, then you know that your Satellite and Capsule server have the latest available packages and they are being served to the client from the RHEL 9 content view on the Capsule server.
+If the Repo-pkgs package count on the client matches the package count from the return of the curl commands in the script you ran, then you know that your Satellite and Capsule server has the latest available packages and they are being served to the client from the RHEL9-CV content view in the Development lifecycle environment on the Capsule server.

 Red Hat Enterprise Linux 9 for x86_64 - AppStre 82 kB/s | 4.5 kB 00:00

-However this is rarely the case.
-With a newer product such as RHEL 9, updates could come out multiple times a day which would typically always show the RHEL 9 client missing 1 or more available updates.
+However, this is rarely the case.
+With a newer product such as RHEL 9, updates are frequently released, typically showing the RHEL 9 client missing 1 or more available updates.
 This is where it is important to understand your system’s update policy/schedule.

 Validating Satellite Package Count